Something Interesting

 'For consideration' is a complicated term - it can mean money, but it can also mean anything else of meaningful value, like data or brand visibility.
 Depending on how one interprets that particular clause this could imply that everyone from cryptocurrency developers to hardware wallets to miners would be considered a "broker" from the perspective of U.S. tax code.

 Interpreted literally the new regulations would require Bitcoin miners operating in US jurisdictions to collect and share customer data for every transaction included in a block they mine and perhaps also those they mine on top of.
-Since that is functionally impossible to do, the law as written is effectively a de facto ban on cryptocurrency mining in the US.
+Since that is functionally impossible to do, the law as written is effectively a de facto ban on cryptocurrency mining in the US.1

-More importantly the surveillance proposed would be incredibly burdensome to businesses and invasive to consumers.
+This is a terrible, terrible idea.
+For one thing, killing an industry is not a super intelligent way to raise tax revenue.
+The result will obviously be the opposite.2 More importantly the surveillance proposed would be incredibly burdensome to businesses and invasive to consumers.
 Imagine needing to submit your name, phone number and home address to buy a soda from a vending machine.

 It is often safe to ignore crypto legislation - most of it dies on its own.
 But this provision is attached to is relatively popular bill with quite a bit of momentum.
 It is very likely to pass.
 To be clear, none of this is a risk to Bitcoin.
 Bitcoin has no comprehension of tax codes or infrastructure bills or reporting requirements.
 We cannot ban Bitcoin, we can only ban ourselves from reaping the benefits.
 Let’s hope Congress doesn’t squander America’s geopolitical advantage in Bitcoin mining.